qaiser42/qaiser42/README.md

-> It's not a bug, it's a freelance opportunity.
+> It's not a bug, it's a freelance opportunity. - Claude Opus 4.7